scottgriv/Post.e/README.md

 - Passwords are hashed using `SHA512` and `Salted`.
 - The demo accounts consist of quotes from famous individuals that have inspired me through their works and words.

-## Project

-Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/3) tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
-Bugs and Enhancements will also be tracked there as well.

 ## Future Plans

 - Besides making **Post.e** compatible with more back-end languages, devices, and the tasks mentioned in the Backlog (i.e. Editing Posts, Push Notifications, etc.), I'm considering eventually hosting it on a server so it's not constrained to a local environment.
 This way, the demo will have a sandbox for everyone to interact in.
 I don't plan on making it an actual social media app - it was created as a learning tool for all, and I'd like to keep it that way.